 Begin to notice the details, and you'll see that each day is distinct.
 Instead of feeling dragged down by tasks and stressors, you can start to gain hope and energy as you savor the pleasant things you've been missing.
 Your increased focus makes it possible to deal more effectively with the problems that arise – in fact, your sharpened attention may help you to anticipate and avoid some of them.
 You'll feel less anxiety when you're able to give your best efforts to the things that matter.

-Most of us have plenty of blessings, but we are used to ignoring them.
+Most of us have plenty of blessings, but we're used to ignoring them.
 Instead, we spend our time thinking about all of the things we don't have and want to acquire.
-This unsatisfied mindset fosters greed and envy, which makes us miserable.
+This unsatisfied mindset fosters greed and envy, which make us miserable.

-My book, Maximum Gratitude: Find Happiness and Contentment Through the Habit of Giving Thanks (paid link), is a fantastic tool to help you develop this life-changing practice.
+My book, Maximum Gratitude: Find Happiness and Contentment Through the Habit of Giving Thanks,* is a fantastic tool to help you develop this life-changing practice.

-We are more than cogs in a capitalist machine, more than viewers of news and entertainment, more than followers.
-We are meant to be more than mindless, passive consumers.
+We're more than cogs in a capitalist machine, more than viewers of news and entertainment, more than followers.
+We're meant to be more than mindless, passive consumers.

-If you replace these consumer habits with activities like reading a book, taking a walk, working at a hobby, or talking with a friend, you'll find yourself with more ideas, more energy, more creativity, and the joys of intimacy and connection.
+If you replace these consumer habits with activities like reading a book, taking a walk, listening to music, working at a hobby, or talking with a friend, you'll find yourself with more ideas, more energy, more creativity, and the joys of intimacy and connection.